AriFordsham/GHCWiki/building/cross-compiling.md

 - `ld`
 - `nm`
 - `objdump`
+- C libraries

 (basically gcc + binutils).
 These need to be installed somewhere different from your native gcc & binutils so they don't conflict.
+We assume that your `gcc` knows where its libraries live, otherwise you will probably need to add more flags to your `build.mk` settings to tell it.

 (ToDo: what if we're using LLVM?)